The Manchurian Candidate (1962 film): Critical response

+The Manchurian Candidate was praised by critics for its performances, direction, themes, satire, editing and visuals.

+Critic Pauline Kael attributed the strength of the film less to its directing than to the power of its script.

-Film critic Roger Ebert listed The Manchurian Candidate on his "Great Movies" list, declaring that it is "inventive and frisky, takes enormous chances with the audience, and plays not like a 'classic', but as a work as alive and smart as when it was first released".
+Writing an extensive retrospective analysis in 2003, film critic Roger Ebert addressed the many elements that led him to rate The Manchurian Candidate one of the 'Great Movies' – films he gave his maximum 4 stars out of 4; he declared it "inventive and frisky, takes enormous chances with the audience, and plays not like a 'classic', but as a work as alive and smart as when it was first released".

-On the review aggregator website Rotten Tomatoes, The Manchurian Candidate holds an approval rating of 97% rating based on 60 reviews, with an average rating of 8.70/10.
-The website's critical consensus reads: "A classic blend of satire and political thriller that was uncomfortably prescient in its own time, The Manchurian Candidate remains distressingly relevant today."
-On Metacritic, which uses a weighted average, the film has a score of 94 out of 100, based on 20 critics, indicating "universal acclaim".
+Academic response

+Scholars have used The Manchurian Candidate as a window into Cold War paranoia.
+Professor Catherine Canino claimed that the film fulfilled the prophecies of "the imagined loss of cherished American autonomy and free will".
+Political scientist Michael Rogin concluded that The Manchurian Candidate "aims to reawaken a lethargic nation to a communist menace".
+Humanities Center director [Timothy Melley] argued that "The Manchurian Candidate's deepest worry is neither communism nor anticommunism but embattled human autonomy."

 Awards and honours

 In 1994, The Manchurian Candidate was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 The film ranked 67th on the "AFI's 100 Years...100 Movies" when that list was first compiled in 1998, but a 2007 revised version excluded it.
 It was 17th on AFI's "AFI's 100 Years...100 Thrills" lists.
 In April 2007, Lansbury's character was selected by Time as one of the 25 greatest villains in cinema history.